sdiehl/wiwinwlh/tutorial.md

 (3 <= 4) :: Constraint
 ```

-Using this new structure we can create a ``Vec`` type which is parameterized by it's length as well as it's
+Using this new structure we can create a ``Vec`` type which is parameterized by its length as well as its
 element type now that we have a kind language rich enough to encode the successor type in the kind signature
 of the generalized algebraic datatype.